-- AT I & AT II: Both AT I and ATII are student-lead backpacking trips along the Appalachian Trail in southwest Massachusetts.
-Spend the weekend hiking and camping at primitive sites with a small group of fellow Smithies.
-Enjoy the hiking, fresh air, new friends, and some great scenery along this historic trail.
-All participants must be capable of carrying a 20-30lb backpack over rigorous terrain.
-AT I groups will hike 5-7 miles in total (recommended for beginning backpackers) while AT II groups will hike 10-12 miles (recommended for advanced backpackers in very good physical condition).
+AT I: (Backpacking) An overnight experience along the Appalachian Trail in Western Massachusetts.
+Spend the weekend hiking and camping at a primitive site with a small group of fellow Smithies.
+Enjoy fresh air, new friends, outdoor cooking, and some great scenery along this historic trail.
+All participants must be capable of carrying a 25-35lb backpack over rigorous terrain.
+Groups will hike 5-7 miles in total.
+(Recommended for new backpackers).